Xeus-x/Chie/README.md

 ## Description
-Project crimsonite-01(Chie) is a Discord bot written in python.
+Project Crimsonite-01(Codename Chie) is a Discord bot written in python.
 While it has it's limits, it also comes with it's own unique feature; storytelling.
 It's nothing special, but you can read a story using a Discord bot.